 A new serialized story of hope during the coronavirus pandemic, set in the moment we are all living through together.
-“Human Touch” is being written by Mitch Albom in the present, one week at a time.
+“Human Touch” was written by Mitch Albom in the present, one week at a time.

 “I am offering this new work to readers everywhere.
 It is my hope that the story will provide a welcome diversion in our suddenly shut-in world.
 Writing is my art form.
 It is the least I can give.
 If you enjoy the story, I encourage those who can to donate to Detroit Beats Covid-19!, a relief effort in my hometown of Detroit, which is being so hard hit by this pandemic.”